Force over Distance: Chapter 50

 Young sighed.
 “You are incredibly tired.
 Don’t fight this, genius—”

 He inhales, pulling the stuff into his lungs.
 It’s thick and viscous and heavy and choking him and even though he knows this is a part of it, he can’t stop fighting.
-He thinks it would help if he knew where it came from—this substance that's going to kill him or save him, or change him, or set him free.
+He thinks it would help if he knew where it came from—this substance that'll kill him or save him, or change him, or set him free.
 He wishes he knew whether it was Ancient, or Goa’uld, or some twisted combination of the two invented by Anubis.
 God, he hopes it's Ancient, please, please let it be Ancient.
-But he suspects it’s not—their technology has always been kinder than this, crystals and delicate midair displays and beautifully redundant systems and demanding, yes, certainly, but not this way, not this way—

 And shit, this one was Young’s fault.
 No question about that.
 The motion familiar by now, Young snapped his thoughts to the side, into—

 Rush tensed beneath him.
-Young could feel the hitch in his breathing, the rapid beat of his heart.
+Young felt the hitch in his breathing, the rapid beat of his heart.

 “Sorry.”
 Young tightened his grip on the scientist.
 “Sorry, that was my fault.”

 “So.
 Pride and Prejudice?
-Are you kidding me?
+You kidding me?
 That is the most chick-flick of all chick-flicks.”

 “You got it.”